Meghan Markle Is A Blushing Bride-To-Be In Chic White Coat For Photo Call With Prince Harry

 Meghan Markle was a blushing bride-to-be when she appeared with fiancé Prince Harry for the first time since announcing their engagement earlier today.
-The royal couple posed for photographs in the Sunken Garden at the Kensington Palace, where Meghan also showcased her beautiful engagement ring.
+The royal couple posed for photographs in the Sunken Garden at Kensington Palace, where Meghan also showcased her beautiful engagement ring.

 Clarence House issued a brief statement today that Prince Harry and Meghan Markle are set to marry in Spring 2018.
 It was revealed that the Prince of Wales and the American actress got engaged earlier this month.
 It was said that Prince Harry has informed her grandmother, Queen Elizabeth II, and other members of the royal family.
 He also sought the blessing of Meghan’s parents, Thomas Markle and Doria Radlan.